insoln/mm-oidc/docs/USER_GUIDE.md

 # Mattermost OIDC Plugin – User Guide

-This guide walks system administrators through installing, configuring, and validating the OIDC plugin across three common scenarios:
+This guide walks system administrators through installing, configuring, and validating the OIDC plugin across two deployment scenarios:

 1. Adding the plugin to an already running Mattermost cluster.
-2. Exercising the plugin in the standalone Docker stack that ships with this repo.
+2. Fronting Mattermost with the provided proxy container (or an equivalent Ingress/Nginx deployment) so `/login` automatically reroutes users into the plugin flow.

-3. Fronting Mattermost with the provided proxy container (or an equivalent Ingress/Nginx deployment) so `/login` automatically reroutes users into the plugin flow.
+For developer workflows (local Docker stack, automated tests, packaging from source), refer to [docs/DEVELOPER_GUIDE.md](DEVELOPER_GUIDE.md).

 Each section contains prerequisites, ordered steps, verification tips, and explicit limitations so you can decide which deployment mode matches your environment.